-NGOCC casts doubt over constitution
+NGOCC casts doubt over constitution By MUZIYA

-By MUZIYA MUTUNGWA

-THE Non-Governmental Coordinating

-Committee

-(NGOCC) has

-expressed doubt

-that Zambia will

-enshrine women's

-rights in the

-Constitution.

-NGOCC executive director, Grace Kanyanga, explained in an interview yesterday that enshrining of women's rights in the Constitution calls for a referendum.
-"Right now the constitution is being reviewed but being reviewed but the referendum is no where near the limelight," she said.
+MUTUNGWA THE Non-Governmental Coordinating Committee (NGOCC) has expressed doubt that Zambia will enshrine women's rights in the Constitution.
+NGOCC executive director, Grace Kanyanga, explained in an interview yesterday that enshrining of women's rights in the Constitution for calls referendum.
+"Right now the constitution 18 being reviewed but the referendum is no where near the limelight," she said.
+However, Ms Kanyanga said it was gratifying that gender was now on the national agenda and a national gender policy was drawn up in 2000.

-Hówever, Ms

-Kanyanga said it

-was gratifying that

-gender was now on

-the national agenda

-and a national

-gender policy was

-drawn up in 2000.

-Ms Kanyanga said

 Ms Kanyanga said this in an interview at a SADC women's empowerment NGO focal point working session.
-The one day session was a strategic input into the Southern African Decade Review meeting on the implementation of the Beljing platform for Action (Beljing+10) which will begin in Lusaka today.
+The one day session was a strategic input into the Southern African Decade Review meeting on the implementation of the Beljing platform for Action (Beijing+10) which will begin in Lusaka today.
 She said the SADC requirement of 30 per cent representation in decision making by

-2005 still called for m o r e implementation.
+2005 still called for m or e implementation.

-Zambia Davey mail 26/04/2004

 Ms Kanyanga said there was still much progress to be done and called for more political will if it was to be attained.

-And Southern African

-Research and

-Documentation

-Centre-Women in

-Development

-deputy programme

-officer, Barbara

-Lopi, said the

-working session

-was meant to equip

-the NGOs with

-analytical data

-before the main

-meeting today.
+And Southern African Research and Documentation Centre-Women in Development deputy programme officer, Barbara Lopi, said the working session was meant to equip the NGOs with analytical dara before the main meeting today.